adyilam/spring-boot-JPA/README.md

 # spring-boot-JPA
-spring boot with JPA project.
+Spring boot with JPA project.

 Tools Used:
 	 IDE - intellij